LiteObject/Local-AI/README.md

 - Mac: Apple Menu → About This Mac
 - Linux: You probably already know, but `lscpu` and `free -h` if you don't

-## Step 3: Download your first model
+## Step 3: Download and Install Your First AI Model

+**TL;DR:** Start with llama3.2:3b - it's like the Honda Civic of AI models: reliable, efficient, and works for most people.

-I've tried a bunch of these.
-Here are the ones that actually work well:
+I've tried a bunch of these local AI models.
+Here are the best free ChatGPT alternatives that actually work well:

 - **llama3.2:3b** - Start here.
-It's fast, works on anything, and surprisingly good
+It's fast, works on anything, and surprisingly good for a local AI model
-- **phi3.5:3.8b** - Microsoft made this one.
-Also pretty solid
+- **phi3.5:3.8b** - Microsoft's free AI model.
+Also pretty solid for everyday tasks
-- **qwen2.5:7b** - Great if you need multiple languages
+- **qwen2.5:7b** - Great multilingual AI model if you need multiple languages
-- **qwen2.5-coder:7b** - Best one I've found for coding help
+- **qwen2.5-coder:7b** - Best free coding AI I've found for programming help
-- **smollm2:1.7b** - New lightweight option that's surprisingly capable
+- **smollm2:1.7b** - New lightweight local AI option that's surprisingly capable

 Honestly, just start with `llama3.2:3b`.
 You can always download more later (and trust me, you will).

 **📋 [Detailed model breakdown →](MODEL_GUIDE.md)**
 **🆕 [What I'm using right now →](CURRENT_MODEL_RECOMMENDATIONS.md)**

-## Step 4: Actually start using it
+## Step 4: How to Start Using Local AI Models

 ### If you went with LM Studio
 1. Download a model from the search tab (I'd suggest llama3.2:3b)